Style over Story: Measuring LLM Narrative Preferences via Structured Selection: Methodology

 \subsection{Outcomes and Analysis}

-\paragraph{Scope} Experiment 2--2 (pooled, unlabeled, \(K=20\)) is the baseline.
-Stage~1 runs 30 per \(\text{model}\times\text{persona}\times\text{condition}\) across all five conditions.
-Stage~2 adds 160 per cell for 2--2 only.
-Cross-condition tests use Stage~1.
-Fine-grained analyses for 2--2 use Stage~2 (or Stage~1+2 where stated).
-Let \(y\) be selections, \(K\) the run budget, and \(n\) the candidate supply.
+\paragraph{Scope.} Experiment~2--2 (pooled, unlabeled, \(K{=}20\)) is the baseline.
+Cross-condition comparisons use Stage~1 replications; fine-grained analyses of the baseline use Stage~2 (or pooled Stage~1+2 where stated).
+Let \(y\) denote selections and \(s=y/K\) the within-run selection share; supply is \(n\) available candidates (see ~\autoref{app:stats} for full definitions).